edm-cepsa/ULL_rrt/README.md

 2021 sept 9

-Optimization run working on the set of logs that maximizes the roc_auc for Kharaib and Lekhwair respctively.
+Optimization run working on the set of logs that maximizes the roc_auc for Kharaib and Lekhwair respectively.

+We stopped in 8 logs

 The best cases were for Lekhwaair

+0.9199219

 "XGR"          "XSRES"        "XRHOB"        "XPHIT"        "res_diff_log" "res_diff_lin" "log_XPERM"

 and for KHAraib

+0.9164546

 "XGR"       "XRHOB"     "XPHIT"     "log_XPERM" "log_XDRES" "log_XSRES"